Fungal RNA viruses: Unexpected complexity affecting more than your breakfast omelet

-Category: Climate Hits: 0Traditional approaches for studying fungal RNA viruses have relied upon sequence similarity, resulting in an underestimation of RNA viral genome diversity.
+Category: Climate Hits: 1Traditional approaches for studying fungal RNA viruses have relied upon sequence similarity, resulting in an underestimation of RNA viral genome diversity.
 Researchers have now used an advanced technological approach called Fragmented and Primer Ligated Double Stranded RNA sequencing, or FLDS, to identify viral sequences that were previously overlooked.
 They identified novel viruses and viral genome structures and show that FLDS is a powerful tool for understanding RNA viral genome diversity.

 Read more https://www.sciencedaily.com/releases/2020/12/201221121749.htm